rmsk2/mobilenotifier/readme.md

 to specify a file containing a JWT which allows `backup.py` to authenticate itself to mobile notifier's REST API.
 As the JWT is required `backup.py` attempts to read the neccessary token from stdin, if `-t` is not specified.

-Let's assume the backend runs on the machine `kubernetes-cluster.example.com` which uses a TLS certificate issued by private root, where the root certifciate is stored in the file `my-private-root.pem`.
+Let's assume the backend runs on the machine `kubernetes-cluster.example.com` which uses a TLS certificate issued by a private root, where the root certifciate is stored in the file `my-private-root.pem`.
 Then the following commands can be used to create

 `python3 backup -o mobilenotifier.bak -n https://kubernetes-cluster.example.com -c my-private-root.pem -t token.txt`